Key Takeaways

 Preferential government policies

-For example, official members of ethnic minority groups may be able to get extra points on their college entrance exam (高考 gāokǎo).
+For example, official members of ethnic minority groups may be able to earn extra points on their college entrance exam (高考 gāokǎo).
 They are also often exempt from certain government policies, as was the case with the now-defunct One-Child Policy.

 photo of a meeting of Chinese government officials with the seal of the People's Republic and two rows of red flags against a yellow wall behind them and a red banner with white Chinese characters above